Provable Emergence of Deep Neural Collapse and Low-Rank Bias in $L^2$-Regularized Nonlinear Networks: Introduction

 Recent years have seen growing theoretical and experimental evidence of low-rank properties of deep neural networks.
-For example, it has been noted that a large portion (up to 99\%) of singular values can be removed from linear layers in large language models without affecting or even improving reasoning performance across different tasks \cite{sharma2023truth}.
-Analogous results have been shown on feedforward and convolutional networks for image classification \cite{Li_basis_CNN,wang2021pufferfish,khodak2021initialization,Schotthofer_low_rank} as well as on Recurrent Neural Networks (RNNs) trained to learn neural dynamics in neuroscience tasks \cite{schuessler2020interplay,pellegrino2023low}.
+For example, it has been noted that a large portion of singular values from linear layers in different models can be removed almost without affecting performance, both for feedforward and residual networks \citep{Schotthofer_low_rank,Ydelbayev_low_rank}.
+Analogous results have been shown on feedforward and convolutional networks for image classification \citep{Li_basis_CNN,wang2021pufferfish,khodak2021initialization,Schotthofer_low_rank} as well as on Recurrent Neural Networks (RNNs) trained to learn neural dynamics in neuroscience tasks \citep{schuessler2020interplay,pellegrino2023low}.

-Alongside the wealth of experimental evidence of low-rank properties of neural networks, several recent works have investigated the low-rank bias phenomenon from the theoretical point of view, providing evidence of decaying singular values in deep linear architectures \cite{arora2019implicit,feng2022rank,huh2022low} and of low-rank properties of networks' Hessian maps \cite{singh2021analytic}, analyzing low-rank geometric properties of training gradient flow dynamics for deep linear networks \cite{bah2022learning,chou2024gradient}, showing that low-rank bias is related to weight decay \cite{galanti2023characterizing}, and to training invariances \cite{le2022training}.
+Alongside the wealth of experimental evidence of low-rank properties of neural networks, several recent works have investigated the low-rank bias phenomenon from the theoretical point of view, providing evidence of decaying singular values in deep linear architectures \citep{arora2019implicit,feng2022rank,huh2022low} and of low-rank properties of networks' Hessian maps \citep{singh2021analytic}, analyzing low-rank geometric properties of training gradient flow dynamics for deep linear networks \citep{bah2022learning}, showing that low-rank bias is related to weight decay \citep{galanti2023characterizing,sukenik2024neural,kuzborskij2025lowrankbiasweightdecay}, and to training invariances \citep{le2022training,ziyin2025parametersymmetrybreakingrestoration}.
+In particular, the authors relate the rank of the weight matrices during SGD to the batch size adopted during the training of the network.
+However, based only on the batch size, the results from \citep{galanti2023characterizing} become uninformative when the batch size is comparable to the number of parameters of the neural network.